Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 What do you think the success ratio is?

-Yeah, what are they called, the little parades?
+Yeah, what do they call, the little parades?

 Yeah, like a pageant.